When And How To Use Lime For Garden Plants

 Here’s how to apply lime water and lime powder to potted vegetable plants:

 • When using dolomite lime, you can mix a tablespoon of lime powder with the soil while preparing the soil for planting.
-After adding the powder, ensure thorough mixing and follow it with a good watering to help it incorporate into the soil.
+After adding the powder, ensure thorough mixing and follow it with good watering to help it incorporate into the soil.

 • If you are using hydrated lime, start by preparing a bucket or watering can.